 A community formed around education might have a focus on tutorials, FAQs, or other customer educational needs.

-How education helps customer onboarding: When a new customer has a wealth of knowledge they can pull from, they are more likely to try to learn new things.
-This associates the benefits of learning with your brand, which builds loyalty at the start of the customer journey.
+How education helps customer onboarding: When new customers have a wealth of knowledge they can pull from, they are more likely to try to learn new things.
+This makes the benefits of learning coupled with your brand, which builds loyalty at the start of the customer journey.